palinkas-jo-reggelt/hMailServer_Backup/README.md

 # Notes
  Config switch $DeleteEmptySubFolders will delete empty subfolders found within matching message pruning folders.
 Run hMailServerBackupPruneMessagesTEST.ps1 with $DoDelete = FALSE to see how your system will react.

+ Config has option to call 7-zip from system path or full path to executable.
+I don't know why, but system path is 3-4 faster than calling the full path.